 - The stout is specifically designed to have a creamy head, and the pour is everything.
 It's available in a can, and you can make your own perfect pour.

 Brewed in Mexico, Corona Extra is the top selling imported beer in the United States.
-In 2013, U.S. sales were $1.44 billion dollars.
-In a single year.
+In 2013, U.S. sales were $1.44 billion dollars in a single year.
 The beer is a pale lager with a characteristic "skunky" aroma and taste.
 Many people drink it with a lime wedge.
 Grupo Modelo, a subsidiary of Annheiser Busch, owns the label.
-Coronoa Extra is widely available in grocery and liquor stores and sells for about $12 for a six pack of 12-ounce bottles.
+Corona Extra is widely available in grocery and liquor stores and sells for about $12 for a six pack of 12-ounce bottles.

-- Coronoa Extra is the top selling Mexican beer in the world, exporting to more than 150 different countries.
+- Corona Extra is the top selling Mexican beer in the world, exporting to more than 150 different countries.

 - Crown Imports notes the beer has 4.6 percent A.B.V. and it's made from malted barley, hops, corn, yeast, and filtered water.